 To make a long story short, we decided to have an amateur talent night.
 People could do a skit, stand-up routine, or a song.
 Invitations were sent to famous people with Parkinson’s many of whom sent donations.
 (It seemed to me, reading between the lines, that those who sent donations did so with the idea, I would rather send money than come and sing or act in Lenawee County.)

 The Dinner / Open Mic was held on July 18th.
 I was the fifth person to perform.
-First was Bertha Goodbody and her daughter who sang a medley of songs from the movie, Beaches.
+First was Bertha Goodbody and her daughter, Edna, who sang a medley of songs from the movie, Beaches.

 Second on the list was Big Daddy who said he was going to tell us DAD Jokes, but they were mainly BAD jokes.